Leonidasabiri/Bloody-Path/README.md

 # State : (Unfinished prototype to be redone entirely)
+- The latest commits contains an experimentation for a feature in rendering that wasn't finished.

 # TO DO:
  - [ ] Make character controller
  - [ ] Make basic bounding boxes collision detecion